Dual Diagnosis Treatment Oswego, IL

 Open Door Clinic Of Greater Elgin - 5.2 miles from Oswego, IL

-Open Door Clinic Of Greater Elgin is a dual-diagnosis treatment center in Aurora, Illinois that provides treatment services for drug and alcohol addiction and mental health disorders that include OCD as well as bulimia.
+Open Door Clinic Of Greater Elgin is a dual-diagnosis treatment center in Aurora, IL that provides treatment services for mental health and substance use disorders that include dependent personality disorder as well as paranoid personality disorder.

 Address: 157 South Lincoln Avenue, Aurora, IL 60505 in Kane County